jjolano/shadow/README.md

 * Re-jailbreaking does not reactivate `libSandy` due to the lack of userspace rebooting.
 To fix this issue, you will need to reinstall the `libSandy` package after activating the jailbreak.
 This affects Shadow's ability to load preferences.
 * On iOS 16.2 (and probably future versions), Substitute appears to have issues hooking C functions.
 This may be fixed in a future update to the jailbreak if/when it switches to ElleKit.
 In this case, please use the `fishhook` hooking library.
 * You may see `shdw: Killed: 9` in your package manager.
 It is safe to ignore this error message.

-### Xina (iOS 15)

-There are no guarantees if Shadow will function properly on Xina.
-You may find that some apps fail to be bypassed, while it works for another jailbreak.
-You may also find inconsistent tweak behaviour.
-For this reason, I cannot offer support for Xina.

 ## Troubleshooting